-“But it’s a dry cold.”
+“But here's a dry cold.”
 My words misted in the air.

-At 4000 feet oxygen was scarce on the top of Wildcat.
+Oxygen was scarce on the top of Wildcat and I sucked wind.

 “Dry or wet.
 This is cold.”
 Mark clapped his gloved hands together.
 We were approaching the summit.
 He tugged down his cap.